ExurionTechnologies/ExurionTechnologies/README.md

 Remote-first and based in Kerala, India, Exurion operates without a physical office and is structured to take on clients in any timezone.
 All engagement — discovery through delivery — happens remotely by design.

 ### 🔬 Research & Development
-R&D is now a dedicated internal function — ongoing work on multi-agent AI systems, on-device inference, and next-generation multiplayer networking, feeding directly into the product roadmap.
+R&D is currently informal rather than a separate funded function — exploratory work on AI tooling (chatbots, LangChain pipelines) and game systems (AI behavior, multiplayer networking) feeds directly into the roadmap rather than being run as standalone research.

 ### 🛡️ Security & Privacy
 - Secrets and credentials kept out of source control; environment-based configuration on every project
-- Access control applied to databases, hosting, and AI infrastructure on a per-project basis
+- Access control applied to databases and hosting infrastructure on a per-project basis
-- Security review performed by the Founder & CEO and engineering leads before every deployment
+- Security review performed personally by the Founder & CEO before deployment
-- Formal, published security policy in place as part of Phase 4 scaling
+- No formal, published security policy yet — this is planned alongside Phase 2 hiring

 ### ⚖️ Compliance
 No formal certifications (ISO, SOC 2, etc.) are held at this stage — a natural next step as the company continues to scale.
-General data-handling and security best practices are applied to every engagement by default.
+General data-handling and security best practices are still applied to every engagement by default.

 ### 🏅 Awards & Recognition
 None yet.
 This section will be updated if and when Exurion receives external recognition.